Shawn J. Chiappetta, Ph.D.

 Associate Professor, Mathematics and Computer Science

-Dr. Shawn Chiappetta is an Associate Professor of Mathematics at the University of Sioux Falls.
-In his current position, Chiappetta teaches courses in numerical methods, differential equations, real analysis and discrete mathematics, as well as many service courses for a variety of majors.
+Dr. Shawn Chiappetta is an Associate Professor of Mathematics and Computer Science at the University of Sioux Falls.
+In his current position, Chiappetta teaches courses in real analysis, programming, and data science, as well as many service courses for a variety of majors.

 Chiappetta has been with USF since the fall of 2003.
 His primary research areas of interest include numerical analysis of PDEs and parallel computing.
-Chiappetta is a MAA Project NExT Fellow and currently co-organizes the North Central Section NExT activities.
+Chiappetta is a MAA Project NExT Fellow and has served on the MAA-North Central Section Executive Committee in a variety of roles.
 He has given multiple presentations regarding teaching mathematics and the use of technology in teaching mathematics.
 At USF, he received the 2007 Outstanding Faculty of the Year Award and served as Faculty Chairperson.

 Before joining USF, Chiappetta held Visiting Professor of Mathematics at Carthage College.